vijayan-vasudevan/chatAssistant/README.md

 ## Core Features
 1. File or Folder based Knowledge Ingestion
-   * It reads provided txt file or all the txt files under the given folder.
+   * It reads provided pdf file or all the pdf files under the given folder.
    * It splits the data into multiple chunks using langchain_text_splitters
    * It embeds the chunked data using SentenceTransformer('all-MiniLM-L6-v2')
    * Stores the data into the collection(knowledge-docs) of chroma db